Claude Platform Docs

 Packages

-The packages field pre-installs packages into the container before the agent starts.
+The packages field pre-installs packages into the sandbox before the agent starts.
 Packages are installed by their respective package managers and cached across sessions that share the same environment.
 When multiple package managers are specified, they run in alphabetical order (apt, cargo, gem, go, npm, pip).
-You can optionally pin specific versions; the default is latest.
+You can optionally pin specific versions.
+Unpinned packages install the latest version.

 ant beta:environments create <<'YAML'